 1838, "anything large or exceptional; a man of great strength," American English slang (originally Missouri/Arkansas), perhaps meaning something that takes one's breath away and thus an agent noun from bust (v.).
-Around the same years, buster (as an extended form of bust (n.)) also meant "a frolic, a spree," hence "a roistering blade" (OED's definition, probably not the way they would have explained it in old Missouri and Arkansas), which might have influenced it.
+Around the same years, buster (as an extended form of bust (n.)) also meant "a frolic, a spree," hence "a roistering blade" (OED's definition), which might have influenced it.
 As a generic or playful address to a male from 1948, American English.
-Meaning "horse-breaker" is from 1891, American English; hence the back-formed verb bust (v.) "break a horse."
+The meaning "horse-breaker" is from 1891, American English; hence the back-formed verb bust (v.) "break a horse."